epsy/clize/docs/dispatching.rst

 pass in an :term:`python:iterable`, a `dict` or an `~collections.OrderedDict`.

 Because it isn't passed a regular function with a docstring, Clize can't determine an appropriate description from a docstring.
-You can give it a description explicitly with the ``description=`` parameter.
+You can explicitly give it a description with the ``description=`` parameter.
 Likewise, you an add footnotes with the ``footnotes=`` parameter.
-The format is the same as with other docstrings, without the need for documenting parameters.
+The format is the same as with other docstrings, just without documentation for parameters.

 .. literalinclude:: /../examples/multicommands.py
     :lines: 17-21